-The Federal Trade Commission (FTC) is working with Yotpo and other review platforms to ensure all brands are creating a trustworthy experience for consumers by focusing on fair review practices.
+The Federal Trade Commission (FTC) is working with Yotpo and other product review platforms to ensure all brands are creating a trustworthy experience for consumers by focusing on fair practices for product reviews.
 For the purpose of this blog post, we will focus on how Yotpo is working with the FTC to promote an authentic review experience through new review moderation practices.

 Authentic Reviews Experience As you can imagine, almost all brands and products receive negative feedback from unhappy customers.
 Up until recently, brands on many platforms could automatically hide any negative review under a specified rating threshold (i.e. every review under 3-stars is hidden) without any further action.
 You can see how this can be misleading to prospective customers as they aren’t getting the full story!
 It is important to provide an authentic reviews experience, which includes publishing the bad reviews alongside the good ones.

 Yotpo has worked with the FTC to create a moderation process that is fair to both consumers and the brands utilizing review platforms.
 While showing both the good and bad reviews promotes an authentic buying experience, brands still maintain a certain level of control over the review content.
 Review content needs to be an accurate representation of customers’ opinions, but it is also important that brands have the ability to reject reviews, as long as they are dealt with in a timely manner and for legitimate reasons.

 What does this mean?
 Any brands using an auto-publish feature on their review platform will need to update moderation processes.
 This auto-publish feature allows brands to set a rating threshold by which reviews are published.
 For example, any reviews with a 4-star rating or over are published without moderation, while 3-stars and under are not.

 For brands on Yotpo specifically, this means all product reviews under the auto-publish threshold will need to be moderated within 14 days of submission.
 Within the first 14 days, a review can be published to the site or rejected and will not appear on the website.